Mickuye/Supply-Chain/README.md

 2. While for Birmingham, the YoY (February 2020-2022) trend across all three years experienced mild troughs throughout (-4 in 2020, -6 in 2021, and -10 in 2022), indicating a historically low-demand month for this location in February.

+   **CHALLENGE 7: Revenue per Order Analysis**

+**Business Question:**
+Calculate the average revenue per order by location and show trends over time (daily/monthly averages).

+**Reason for its significance:**
+Calculating revenue by order indicates how much value each transaction brings.
+An upward trend signal that shows that customers are either purchasing more or purchasing higher value products, while on the other hand, an inverse signal for a decline.

+**SQL Solution:**

+**Fundamental Observations:**
+	**Daily Overview Analysis**
+•	Chicago indicates an upward trend from the 2nd and 4th of January 2020, increasing from 116 to 147 revenue per order, before dipping in trend.

+**Monthly Overview Analysis**
+•	Chicago indicates a decline in its revenue by order between January to March, from 123 to 108.
+Conversely, an upward trend for Atlanta from 122 to 134, suggesting stronger customer spending growth.